-- (i) the date on which the Shares corresponding to a vested award of RSUs are required to be delivered in accordance with Article 6, and - (ii) the date of delivery specified a written notice from the Participant to the Corporation requesting the delivery of the Shares corresponding to the vested award of RSUs, a Participant may make an offer (the "Surrender Offer") to the Corporation, at any time, for the disposition and surrender by the Participant to the Corporation (and the termination thereof) of any of the RSUs granted under the Plans for an amount (not to exceed fair market value) specified therein by the Participant and the Corporation may, but is not obligated to, accept the Surrender Offer, subject to any regulatory approval required.
+(i) the date on which the Shares corresponding to a vested award of RSUs are required to be delivered in accordance with Article 6, and a Participant may make an offer (the "Surrender Offer") to the Corporation, at any time, for the disposition and surrender by the Participant to the Corporation (and the termination thereof) of any of the RSUs granted under the Plans for an amount (not to exceed fair market value) specified therein by the Participant and the Corporation may, but is not obligated to, accept the Surrender Offer, subject to any regulatory approval required.
 If the Surrender Offer, either as made or as renegotiated, is accepted, the RSUs in respect of which the Surrender Offer relates shall be surrendered and deemed to be terminated and cancelled and shall cease to grant the Participant any further rights thereunder upon payment of the amount of the agreed Surrender Offer by the Corporation to the Participant.